Elizabeth Warren's Ambiguity On Health Care Comes With Some Side Effects

 "I'm not sure that Medicare for All is the correct answer.
 I think a hybrid is perhaps a better answer," said Kimberly Winick, a former law school research assistant for Elizabeth Warren and a strong supporter of Warren's candidacy.

-"The real question isn't whether you support every plank of the platform, but whether you think the person standing at the top, is somebody whom you can trust," she added.
+"The real question isn't whether you support every plank of the platform, but whether you think the person standing at the top is somebody whom you can trust," she added.

 And Winick trusts Warren.
 She worked closed with the senator in the 1980s on bankruptcy research and feels she has an understanding of her personality and work ethic.